 Chapter 14 looks at revenue and inheritance taxation.
 Simply describing their histories is quite fascinating.
 In particular, it is a welcome reminder of how things that are described as impossible, unconstitutional, destructive and so on would in fact look quite mild in comparison to what things actually were not that long ago.
 This is somewhat less true of France, that has kept quite a steady top marginal taxation rate since 1936 (although the inheritance rate has gone up significantly in the mid-80s, as often going completely against the worldwide trend at the time), but Germany to some extent (but of course for a few years their policies were dictated by Washington), and above all the UK and USA have been all over the place, with changes that can be described as abrupt rather than gradual.

 It is also clear that Germany likes its rentiers.
-Except for the mid-70s to mid-80s, when France had the lowest top marginal succession taxation rate (it now has the lowest) in the comparison of France, Germany, USA and UK, it has been the lowest of the bunch whenever its tax laws were not set by the Allied countries at the end of WW2.
+Except for the mid-70s to mid-80s, when France had the lowest top marginal succession taxation rate (it now has the highest) in the comparison of France, Germany, USA and UK, it has been the lowest of the bunch whenever its tax laws were not set by the Allied countries at the end of WW2.
 We have also seen earlier that it has a much more concentrated capital than any other continental Europe country.
 It also consistently taxes revenue less than France (but consumption more), and of course fights tooth and nail against inflation.

 Piketty makes an interesting point (something he had already mentioned and often repeats in interviews) about the difficulty of setting appropriate policies in a context where rather weird lessons were retained from the 60s-70s period.
 English-speaking countries, seeing the world catch up with them in productivity, blamed their welfare state and high top tax rates (helped in that by a lot of propaganda of course).
 Since they slashed those right as continental Europe pretty much finished catching up -and thus ceased to have a much higher productivity growth- they tend to know, just know, that high top tax rates are self-defeating and kill the economy.
 Of course, the fact that this "lesson" serves the interest of very powerful people only makes it more likely to stick.